 The question is not if we can do with or without packaging, but what and how much packaging has to be used.
 ISTA testing can be used to validate the sustainability balance formula.

 Why is sustainable packaging testing important?

-In 2009 the US Department of Agriculture estimated the world food industry size to be $US 4.2 trillions.
+- In 2009 the US Department of Agriculture estimated the world food industry size to be $US 4.2 trillion.
 The same year a study from the International Waste Management Institute established that only 43 % of food calories produced on the planet are consumed

 A report prepared for the European Union showed that annual damages to products in distribution within Europe, in 1999, were estimated to be: $US 3 billion (EU, SRETS, final report1999).
 Worldwide annual losses in distribution: > $US 100 billions

 How can I find out more about sustainable packaging testing?